Fat Burn Heart Rate

 Once you know your fat-burning heart rate, aim to keep your target heart rate within that target during your fat-burning workouts.

-Here are few exercises that may assist you in reaching your fat-burning zone:
+Here are a few exercises that may assist you in reaching your fat-burning zone:

 When you’re trying to lose fat, it’s still important to occasionally raise your heart rate into the vigourous zone.
 Working out harder strengthens your cardiovascular system and burns more calories than moderate exercise.